The Weight of These Wings: Release and promotion

 The album was released on November 18, 2016, through RCA Records Nashville.

+In support of her album, Lambert started the Highway Vagabond Tour.
+It started on January 26, 2017, in Evansville, Indiana and concluded on October 21, 2017, in White Springs, Florida.
+A rehearsal show occurred on January 24, 2017, two days before the tour started, at Joe's Bar in Chicago.
+Lambert first announced the tour in October 2016.
+Old Dominion and Aubrie Sellers served as opening acts.
+The tour marks Lambert's first solo tour dates in Europe (after previously playing shows in the UK as part of the C2C: Country to Country festival in 2016).

 Singles

 "Vice" was released as the album's lead single on July 18, 2016.
 In its first week it sold 64,000 copies and debuted (and peaked) at number 2 on the Hot Country Songs chart.
 It ultimately reached a peak of number 11 on the Country Airplay chart.
 As of March 2017, the song has sold 508,000 copies in the United States.

 "We Should Be Friends" was released as the second single on December 12, 2016.
 It was a Top 30 hit on the Hot Country Songs and Country Airplay charts.
 "Tin Man" was released as the third single on April 3, 2017, immediately following Lambert's acoustic performance of the song on 52nd Academy of Country Music Awards.
 It peaked in the Top 20 of the Hot Country Songs chart, and the Top 30 of the Country Airplay chart.

 "Keeper of the Flame" was released as the fourth single on April 16, 2018.